-Prerequisites: EDU 101, 102, 103, 104, PSY 100 (or PSY 110), PSY 205.
-May be taken concurrently with EDU 208A, 208B.
+Prerequisites: EDU 101, 102, 103, PSY 100 (or PSY 110), PSY 205.
+May be taken concurrently: EDU 208,209

 This course focuses on understanding and applying phonics rules as well as the role of phonics in reading instruction.
 Students will learn strategies to incorporate phonics in the teaching of reading.